-We believe in building teams with members from diverse fields of expertise.
+We, as a head of marketing at Digit Insurance, believe in building teams with members from diverse fields of expertise.
 With this in mind, we hired employees not only from insurance backgrounds, but from non-insurance backgrounds such as e-commerce, consulting and technology companies; 53% of our team have non-insurance backgrounds.

 Is there a particular new venture within the insurance ecosystem who inspires you?

 Insurance companies who are on similar missions of simplifying insurance inspire us.
 Lemonade and Oscar are some platforms who are doing similarly good work in this field.

 In the summer, you secured a $45m investment from Fairfax Financial.
 What do you plan to use the fresh financing for?

 Our plan is to invest the funds in technology to drive our mission.
 A significant portion of the funds will also be invested in launching new lines of products and expanding our distribution network across the country.

 Within the first 12 months of operations, you successfully launched motor, travel and personal accessories insurance.
 Are you currently in the process of expanding your offering and, if so, which areas are you looking into?

 From the launch standpoint, we have just released a unique home protection plan, which covers contents of the house when one is out of home, and we are also developing a new health insurance offering.
 From there, we will evaluate gaps and build products to addressing these.

 You recently partnered with Xiaomi’s Mi Home Stores to launch a screen damage protection offering.
 How has the new product been received?